 While there are popular Hokkien Mee stalls usually at hawker centres and coffeeshops such as East Coast Road 'Geylang Lor 29 Hokkien Mee', Eunos Kim Hokkien Mee, Changi Road Lim Hokkien Mee, Beo Crescent Yang Zhou Hokkien Mee and Ci Yuan Hawker Centre Fatty Fried Hokkien Mee, good ones are hard to find at food courts.
 I visited Kopitiam Food Court at Tampines One a few times but was sceptical of the taste and hesitant to try the Hokkien Mee as the dish is not prepared by Hokkien Mee specialist but stall assistants who have to cook various other dishes.
 I decided to give it a try - yummy !

-Roti Prata is Singapore's favourite heritage Indian hawker food love by people of all races, all walks of life and all ages.
+Roti Prata is a local favourite Indian hawker food love by people of all races, all walks of life and all ages.
 Enjoy your Roti Prata with a glass of Teh-Terik for breakfast or morning or afternoon tea break, or supper, even lunch or dinner.
 Traditionally, roti prata is served empty (Kosong) or with egg inside and various types of gravy.
 In the past the Indian roti prata maker cooked the curry gravy with medium size cuts of potatoes and Binjal in a big aluminium pot, scooped the curry with the potatoes and Binjal from the same pot into a small bowl to serve the customer, but these days few prata sellers provide potatoes and/or Binjal in the curry gravy.
 I prefer the plain prata and have it done crispy than egg filled prata which tends to be softer when mixed with the egg.
 Years ago, whenever I ordered roti prata from the famous Jalan Kaya coffee shop, Upper Thomson coffee shop and some other places, I always asked to have the crispy plain prata to be placed on top of the fried egg (sunny side egg) on the frying hot plate to enjoy the wholesome crispy prata and the whole fried egg (instead of mixing them), but it did take a few more explanations for the prata makers to understand as they have not done it before - nowadays it is more easily and commonly referred to as the "Plaster".
 Roti Prata used to be prepared on traditional round marble top wooden leg table instead of stainless cladded square or rectangular table.
+Roti Prata is a key part of Singapore Hawker Culture which is listed as UNECSO Intangible Cultural Heritage -https://www.nhb.gov.sg/what-we-do/our-work/sector-development/unesco/hawker-culture-in-singapore

 Singapore's heritage coffee shop coffee culture is more than using the traditional "sock" netting, long nose container, can and hot water container to make cups, mugs or glasses of coffee replicated in modern twenty to thirty million dollars housing estate coffeeshops, foodcourts (Kopitiam, Koufu, Food Republic, NTUC Foodfare .. ) and coffee chains (ToastBox, Ah Khoon, Fun Toast.. ) while our museums and galleries displays and films may not have captured all of the essence of the coffee culture.